-Wolfram Manufacturing had its beginnings as a CNC machine shop, with one machine, catering primarily to the oil and gas industry.
-But since its founding fifteen years ago, Wolfram has evolved into an advanced service using cutting-edge technologies to enhance the efficiency not only of its own machining capabilities, but those of other manufacturers around the country.
+Wolfram Manufacturing had its beginnings as a CNC machine shop, with one machine, catering primarily to the oil and gas industry, but since its founding fifteen years ago, it has evolved into an advanced service using cutting-edge technologies to enhance the efficiency not only of its own machining capabilities, but those of other manufacturers around the country.
 Using in-house and third-party software and hardware solutions, the firm has become a valuable consulting, training, and distribution partner to assist others in achieving their best results.
 Further, their machining operations have diversified into several other industries, replacing oil and gas as their main focus.

 Founder Nathan Byman’s quest to continuously maximize efficiency from the outset led to installing Caron Engineering’s Tool Monitoring Adaptive Control system (TMAC) on the company’s very first machine.
 With that technology overseeing their machining operations, the company was able to quickly and precisely improve production.
 Wolfram was so successful in using the technology that they soon became an official integrator for Caron, teaching others what their advanced system could do to improve operations.
 This created the services side of the business, selling, installing, and training customers throughout the western United States in the technology, in addition to their machining work.